JakeSteam/blog-programming/_drafts/2022-11-06-using-gitstream-to-improve-pr-workflow.md

 ### Multiple actions
 Whilst these individual actions are already useful by themselves, the true value comes when they are used with each other, making lots of little optimisations to the PR workflow.

-Using [this PR](https://github.com/JakeSteam/gitStream/pull/5) featuring only small changes to a markdown file as an example, it has been autoapproved with a 1 minute review estimate and a `safe-changes` label.
-On a busy team, these clear indicators of an easily mergable PR will help it progress quickly, whilst reducing the cognitive load added by a long list of pending PRs.
+Using [this PR](https://github.com/JakeSteam/gitStream/pull/5) featuring only small changes to a markdown file as an example, it has been autoapproved with a 1-minute review estimate and a `safe-changes` label.
+On a busy team, these clear indicators of an easily mergeable PR will help it progress quickly, whilst reducing the cognitive load added by a long list of pending PRs.

 ### Additional functionality
 Along with these basic implementations, [the documentation](https://docs.gitstream.cm/automation-actions/) contains a detailed list of data manipulation tools and actions that can be combined and utilised.
 I'll briefly summarise these below, to give an idea of possibilities.